knweston/CSCE312-Termproject-Tutorial/docs/source/isa1.rst

    * - Property
      - Value
    * - Address Bit Width
-     - 24-bit
+     - 12-bit
    * - Data Bit Width
      - 8-bit

 We use the same specifications for both instruction and data memory.
-We use 24 bits for memory addressing and this is because the logisim supports 24 bit in maximum.
-Data bit width is 8-bit and it means that the memory module can read/write 1 bytes per cycles.
+We use 12 bits for memory addressing (Logisim supports up to 24 bits).
+Data bit width is 8-bit, meaning the memory module can read/write 1 bytes per cycle.
 For example, it takes 8 cycles to load a data with type ``.quad`` (quadrant word).
 Again, you can design with different properties as you wish.

 Condition codes